Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Gravitational wave constraints on supermassive black holes

 The above equations can be used along with the SKA sensitivity curve to forecast constraints on the separation and minimum mass ratio of the black holes.
 This is done by considering two fiducial primary BH masses, $M_1 = 10^9$ and $10^{10} M_{\odot}$, assumed to be located at a range of redshifts between $z \sim 1$ and $z \sim 10$.
 We solve \eq{freqstrain} to derive the lower limits on the mass ratio ($q = M_2/M_1$) for both cases, as a function of separation $a$, allowing the the strain versus frequency curve to be translated into the $q-a$ plane as shown in Figs. \ref{fig:9msunskaz}, \ref{fig:10msunskaz}.

-The figures indicate that the range of secondary black hole masses constrainable by the SKA is fairly independent of $a$ at any redshift, with the minimum mass ratio $q_{\rm min} \sim \{0.25, 0.005\}$ for $M_{\rm 1} = \{10^9, 10^{10}\} M_{\odot}$ respectively.
-The other important finding is that primary black hole masses less than $M_1 \sim 10^9 M_{\odot}$ are undetectable by the SKA at all redshifts $z \gtrsim 1$.
+{ A few comments on the qualitative behaviour of the curves in the $q-a$ plane are in order. \eq{freqstrain} implies the relation $\mathcal{M}_{\rm obs} \propto h d_L/f_{\rm obs}^{2/3}$, which can be approximated (in the regime $M_2 \ll M_1$) as $M_2 \propto h d_L/(f_{\rm obs}^{2/3} (1 + z)^{5/3})$.
+Hence, for a given strain $h$ and separation $a$, we obtain $M_2 \propto d_L/(1+z)$.
+For a fixed $f_{\rm obs}$, $a$ is fixed up to a $(1+z)$ factor in the regime $M_2 \ll M_1$.
+The $(1+z)$ effect shows up as the linear shift in curves (at fixed $q$) as $z$ is varied (the shift is by a factor of $\sim 5$ from the highest to the lowest redshift).
+This leads to a very modest change (by a factor of order $\sim 3$) in $q$ as $z$ varies from 1 to 10, as can be seen from Figs. \ref{fig:9msunskaz},\ref{fig:10msunskaz}.
+Thus, the range of secondary black hole masses constrainable by the SKA varies only mildly with $a$ at all redshifts, with the minimum mass ratio $q_{\rm min} \sim \{0.25, 0.005\}$ for $M_{\rm 1} = \{10^9, 10^{10}\} M_{\odot}$ respectively.} The other important finding is that primary black hole masses less than $M_1 \sim 10^9 M_{\odot}$ are undetectable by the SKA at all redshifts $z \gtrsim 1$.
 Of the range in redshifts, the most relevant for unravelling the growth history of black holes is that close to the highest redshift quasars, whose electromagnetic counterparts may allow for robust determination of the source properties.

 We now replot the constraints on the $q-a$ plane obtained from the primary black hole assumed to be located at $z \sim 6.8$, the redshift of the most luminous quasar detected so far.
 This is shown in Figs. \ref{fig:9msunska} and \ref{fig:10msunska}.
 In each case, the observed orbital time period of the binary for the preferred mass ratio ($q = 0.25$ and $q = 0.005$ respectively) is indicated as a function of separation: